 The lessons weren't all that hard to learn, but the knowledge they gave me and the doors they opened had an impact that would last a lifetime.

-I was just 12 years old, and yet I could understand the value of everything I was taught.
+I was just 12 years old and yet I could understand the value of everything I was taught.

 All new hunters in Pennsylvania, regardless of how old they are, are required by law to successfully complete a hunter-trapper education course.
 Like I said, with some effort, the material is not hard to grasp.
 But the lessons learned will become an invaluable asset.
 The classes are the gateway to the state's hunting heritage.

-With the hunting season upon us, it's vital that youngsters looking to go afield prepare now.
-There are dozens of classes scheduled in locations across the state, but they are filling fast.
+With the hunting season nearly upon us, it's vital that youngsters looking to go afield prepare now.
+There are dozens of classes scheduled in locations across the state, but they're filling fast.
 Many are already filled.
 That means if you, or a young hunter you know, wants to take a class before the season swings into high gear, you'd better act now.
 If not, you may have to sit out this season.